svarz/Scratch/README.md

 --TODO--
 . fix dropdown menu on mobile. covers logo on dropdown. add margin-bottom to css to correct.
 . hamburger menu sometimes not showing on mobile. move flexbox to left to correct?
+. fix font sizes of index subsections on mobile. media query not overriding default css.